JAGAD51/BuzzShelter/README.md

 # BuzzShelter
+Audrey hahah
-Android application that helps homeless people find the closest shelter.
+Android application that helps NO hahahaha homeless people find the closest shelter.